PCSO Lottery Draw: Draw procedure

 Each Mega Gem, depending on the type of game, is operated by automation.
 The Mega Gem loads the balls from the loading bays to the draw chamber, after which the blower starts to mix the balls.
 In the number lottery games (excluding the Power Lotto), the machine draws six numbered balls one at a time, with each ball inserted into the inner left loading bay.
 In machines used in the 2D Lotto and the digit lottery games, each number/digit in the combination is drawn from its own chamber.
 Once a ball is drawn, it is locked into place by slats placed over the pipe leading from the drawing chamber.
 Once the necessary number of balls has been picked, the Mega Gem is turned off.

 The Mega Gem used in the Power Lotto (mentioned below) is a compound version of the two types of Mega Gems mentioned above.
 The chamber that draws the main five numbers has its ball-loading bays placed at the back but has a separate tube where the five drawn number balls are directed.
 It is operated the same way as the Mega Gem used in the other number lottery games.
 The chamber that draws the power number is the same one used in the 6D Lotto draw.
 The first chamber is first turned on to draw the five main numbers.
 Afterwards, the first chamber is turned off and the second chamber is then switched on to draw the power number.
 After the power number has been drawn, the entire machine is turned off.

 Balls typically have numbers all over their outer edges.
 The numbers on balls used in number lottery games (except the 2D Lotto) are read on the spot without the need to touch the balls.
 In the digit lottery games and the 2D Lotto with top drawing Mega Gems, the balls used to be adjusted to clearly show the numbers drawn.
 Because of the nature of the Power Lotto Mega Gem, each of the methods mentioned were applied to each of the machine's two chambers.

 However, since the launch of Bingo Milyonaryo in 2013, the balls are no longer adjusted.
 Instead, the numbers on the balls are read on the spot by the host.
 This applies to all games.

-The Games
+Games

 The PCSO Lottery Draw currently hosts a total of nine games, each with its own combinations and mechanics of play.